SupplyChainSimulation/SupplyNetPy/docs/example-complex.md

-# SupplyNetPy: Complex Hybrid Network Example
+# Complex Supply Chain Network

 This example demonstrates how to build and simulate a multi‑echelon, hybrid supply chain with different replenishment policies in **SupplyNetPy**.